 Mambazham Vilayicha Ada

-In some regions, rice batter, banana pieces, jaggery and coconut are mixed together, spread in banana leaf pieces and wrapped well to prepare ada.
-In some regions, batter is prepared by mixing rice flour, leucas flowers and coconut and spread as a thin layer in plantain leaves.
-Then jackfruit-coconut mixture is placed as filling, wrapped well and cooked in steam.
-Poovada and Pazham Nurukk offered to Onathappan are served as breakfast.
+In some regions, rice batter, banana pieces, jaggery, and coconut are mixed together, spread on pieces of banana leaf, and wrapped well to prepare ada.
+In other areas, the batter is made by mixing rice flour, Thumba (Leucas) flowers, and coconut, then spread as a thin layer on plantain leaves.
+A jackfruit–coconut mixture is placed as the filling, wrapped neatly, and steam-cooked.
+Poovada and Pazham Nurukk offered to Onathappan are traditionally served as breakfast.

 How did Poovada get that name?